ichbinbobby/podcast-generator-test/README.md

 # podcast-generator-test
-Creating a generator repo Dockerfile
-This action is used by ichbinbobby/github-actions-test@main
+This action is used by ichbinbobby/github-actions-test@main and will update the podcast.xml with the changes made in feed.yaml